The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Introduction

-The novelties we encounter in an open-world can take various forms \cite{Langley2020,Boult2021}.
-We focus on a very common type of novelty in the real world, i.e., when the novelty is based on an object.
-This type of novelty is referred to as \textit{structural transformation} in the work of \citeauthor{Langley2020}~\shortcite{Langley2020}.
-For example, this could be a new vehicle type on the road or an abnormally heavy ball in the billiards game.
-As the examples suggest, only some of the novelties can be identified from appearance.
-Novel objects with different appearances can be detected by observing the difference in colour, shape, or size.
+The novelties we encounter in an open world can take various forms \cite{Langley2020,Boult2021}.
+In this paper, we focus on \textit{structural transformation}, a very common type of real-world novelty where an unknown object is encountered or a previously known object changes one or more of its properties \cite{Langley2020}.
+For example, this could be a new vehicle type on the road, a new type of product in the supermarket with new packaging, a previously empty box filled with goods, or an abnormally heavy ball in a billiards game.
+As these examples suggest, only some of the novelties can be identified from appearance.
+Novel objects with different appearances can be detected by observing the change in colour, shape, or size.
 Quantifying the difficulty of detecting them can be addressed with the use of concepts presented in colour science \cite{Giesel2010,Olkkonen2008} and research conducted on object shapes and sizes \cite{Perner2018,Zhao2005}.
-The difficulty of detecting novel objects with the same appearance but different physical parameters (e.g., mass, friction, bounciness) is not addressed so far.
-It is also not straightforward as one needs to interact with the objects and observe changes in object movements.
-Moreover, the detectability of such novel objects depends on numerous factors such as the physical parameter that is changed, the number of novel objects in the environment, and the arrangement of objects in the environment.
+However, the difficulty of detecting novel objects with the same appearance but different physical parameters (e.g., mass, friction, bounciness) is not addressed so far.
+It is also not straightforward as one needs to interact with the objects and observe changes in their movements.
+Moreover, the detectability of such novelty depends on several factors, such as the physical parameter that is changed, or the number and arrangement of novel objects within the environment.